How To Start A Mobile Nail Technician Business

 Competing with Other Mobile Nail Technicians Businesses

-Research the current mobile nail technician businesses in your area.
+Research the current mobile nail tech businesses in your area.
 Who are their clients?
 What kind of services do they offer?
 Where is there a gap in the market that your competitors are not reaching?

 Who are the potential clients?
-Do you want to focus on individuals, pamper parties, celebrations, and events, or do you want to bring your services to organizations, nursing homes or hospitals?
+Do you want to focus on individuals, pamper parties, celebrations, and events, or do you want to bring your nail care services to organizations, nursing homes or hospitals?
 What services can you offer that they can’t or don’t?

 In other words, what makes your mobile business different from theirs?
 You could stand out from the crowd by simply using quality products or creating trendy nail art.

-Protect Your Nail Business and Your Customers
+Protect Your Nail Business And Your Customers

-Make sure you know how to clean your equipment to avoid transferring a nail fungus or other diseases among clients.
+Make sure you know how to clean your equipment to avoid transferring fungus or other diseases among clients.
 An additional risk to health and safety could be the environment where you offer your services.
 Your tools and equipment may be sanitized but the premises may not be.

-If it were your salon, you could keep it sanitized but you have no control over the home, office, or facility you visit.
+If it were your nail salon, you could keep it sanitized but you have no control over the home, office, or facility you visit.
 Have clients sign a waiver against bacterial and other possible health issues to protect your business.

 How much you are going to earn depends on how many hours you work, your clientele, how busy you are, and what services you offer.
 There is no reason that you should earn less than other nail technicians.

 You don’t have the overheads they have, like paying staff, rent, water bill, etc. So, you can ask lower fees for your services giving you a competitive edge.

-Mobile Nail Technician Business Set-Up
+Mobile Nail Tech Business Set-Up

 Do you have a van with a full setup like a nail salon on wheels or do you make use of a foldable table?
 Both have pros and cons.
 If you want to equip your van, make sure what are the rules and regulations in your State.